 Careful design of trawl excluder devices is paramount to ensure that catch of the target species is not also excluded.
 The design of the grid and size of the escape hole must ensure the target species can move easily into the end of the trawl net whilst ensuring the non-target species are excluded by the grid from the trawl net.

-Although monitoring and research is ongoing, trawl excluder devices are widely accepted as an effective tool in reducing wildlife bycatch.
+Although monitoring and research is ongoing, trawl excluder devices are widely accepted as an effective tool in reducing bycatch of seals and sea lions, turtles, and sharks, skates, and rays.
 Different designs, tailored to exclude different bycatch species, have been developed in recent years.
+Most recently, a novel shark excluder device (SED) based on a hard aluminium grid was found to be effective when trialled in a Mediterranean multispecies bottom trawl fishery – although it did reduce catch rates of some target fish species, leaving some participating fishers with concerns about potential commercial losses.

-One such device, the Sea Lion Excluder Device (SLED) has been used to mitigate bycatch on squid trawlers in New Zealand, and became a legal requirement in the Southern Blue Whiting Fishery following a stint of sea lion fatalities.
-In 2017, an excluder device for both seals and sea lions became mandatory in the Falkland Islands Patagonian squid fishery, resulting in bycatch events falling almost to a very low level, in comparison to the size of the populations.
-A similar device, designed to allow turtles to escape from trawl nets, has long been a legal requirement in the United States South Atlantic and Gulf of Mexico shrimp fisheries.
+The use of trawl excluder devices has been made mandatory in some fisheries.
+This includes New Zealand’s commercial southern squid trawl fishery and southern blue whiting fishery, where a Sea Lion Excluder Device (SLED) has significantly reduced sea lion bycatch.
+Likewise, the mandatory use of an excluder device for both seals and sea lions in the Falkland Islands Patagonian squid fishery has seen bycatch events fall to a negligible level, relative to population sizes.
+A similar device designed to allow turtles to escape from trawl nets has long been a legal requirement in the United States South Atlantic and Gulf of Mexico shrimp fisheries.

-Excluder devices have been shown to be effective at reducing seal, turtle, and elasmobranch bycatch.
-However, their success in reducing cetacean bycatch remains uncertain, with a technical review for the Australian government suggesting this may be due to dolphins’ lower manoeuvrability once within the confines of the net.
+The effectiveness of trawl excluder devices in reducing cetacean bycatch remains much more uncertain, with a technical review for the Australian government suggesting this may be due to dolphins’ lower manoeuvrability once within the confines of the net.
 Collaborative European project CetAMBICion is currently trialling prototype cetacean excluder devices (CEDs) in Spanish waters, with initial results indicating that these are effective in enabling short-beaked common dolphins to escape trawl nets; although it is caveated that such CEDs must be tailored to the specific fishery in which they are implemented.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.